Skip to Content

 1 film available on Netflix, watch the trailer

-If you love doing escape rooms, you’ll love watching Escape Room.
+If you love doing escape rooms, you’ll enjoy watching Escape Room.

-You can also watch the sequel on Netflix, Escape Room: Tournament of Champions, which is a direct continuation of the story.
+The first movie isn’t on Netflix, but you can watch the sequel, Escape Room: Tournament of Champions, which is a direct continuation of the story.

 I honestly enjoyed the first movie a lot more, but it’s still fun seeing all the different escape rooms and how they try to get out of them!